gentoo/tatt/README.md

 alias for 'bugz' to contain your login-credentials or you will have to type them everytime you use tatt.

-tatt lives on github.
+tatt lives on GitHub.
 Forks and pull requests are welcome: https://github.com/gentoo/tatt

 Ways to use tatt